 Texas healer is known to be a moderate to heavy shedder, and so is not considered to be a hypoallergenic dog.

 Texas Heelers weigh between 25 and 50 on average.
 It is considered a medium sized dog.

 They stand between 17 and 22 inches tall.
 Males will be taller than females at closer to 22 inches tall.
-They are typically larger than a Miniature Australian Shepherd and smaller than any Labrador Retriever.
+They are typically smaller than a Mini Blue Heeler.

 Are Texas Heelers Hard To Train?

 When it comes to training, this hybrid is very eager to please and exceptionally smart.
 One-on-one obedience training with a Texas Heeler is a very easy process, even for a first time owner.
 They respond very well to positive reinforcement dog training and can learn a wide range of dog tricks.
 Training them is a fun and enjoyable experience.